 Dogtober Fest — Blue Springs, MO

 Calling all dog lovers: enjoy free admission at Blue Springs’ Dogtober Fest and participate in all the fun contests and games that are perfectly catered to you and your favorite fuzzy pal.
-This dog-themed festival features dock diving and frisbee catching competitions, sack races, biscuit eating contests, costume contests, search and rescue dog demonstrations, and a variety of vendor booths offering dog services and products.
-Guests can also choose to participate in the Tails for Trails Dog Walk for Parks which benefits the Kemper Outdoor Education Center along with local animal shelters.
-Visitors can even take advantage of AKC Canine Good Citizen certification testing areas.
+This dog-themed festival features biscuit eating contests, obedience, agility, and Dog/Owner Lookalike contests and a variety of vendor booths offering dog services and products.
 Visit booths from dog trainers, vets, groomers, and more - and maybe even adopt a new friend!

 Annual Missouri Day Festival — Trenton, MO

 Every year around the third weekend in October, 10,000 people converge on Trenton, Mo. to celebrate the colorful history of the Show Me State at the annual Missouri Day Festival.
-Centered around a historic barn, this family-friendly event features nearly 150 different vendors with handmade merchandise and food, a marching band competition, music, and kids activities.
+Centered around a historic barn, this family-friendly event features different vendors with handmade merchandise and food, music, and kids' activities.
 Just a few of the fun festivities include a parade and a band competition for high schools all over the state.
 The history of this festival is unique and rich.
 It was created in October of 1984 and since then has been honoring the history of the state of Missouri, quickly becoming a favorite fall event.

 Chautauqua in the Park — Chillicothe, MO